-\begin{definition} A \emph{2-edge-rooted forest} is a multiset $\Fm$ of edges of $\GG$ such that the following criteria are met: \begin{itemize} \item [$(C0)$] $\Fsp$ is a spanning forest of $\GG$. \item [$(C1)$] $\Fm$ has at most one $2$-edge-rooted component. \item [$(C2)$] Every other component of $\Fm$ is $0$- or $1$-edge-rooted. \item [$(C3)$] In a $2$-edge-rooted component of $F$ not containing $\ol 0$, the number of bridging edges in the (unique) shortest path containing the edge roots is odd.
-In a $2$-edge-rooted component of $\Fm$ containing $\ol 0$, the number of bridging edges in the shortest path containing both the edge root and $\ol{0}$ is odd. \end{itemize} \end{definition}
+\item [$(C3)$] In a component of $(F, \omega)$ of excess weight $2$ that does not contain $\ol{0}$, the number of crossing edges in the (unique) shortest path containing the weighted edges is odd.
+In a component of $(F, \omega)$ of excess weight $2$ that does contain $\ol 0$, the number of crossing edges in the shortest path containing both the weighted edge and $\ol{0}$ is odd. \end{itemize} \end{definition}

+We refer to Figure \ref{fig:2weighted} for an example of a $2$-weighted forest.
+It will be useful to talk about the subgraph of $\GG$ induced by the edges of a 2-weighted forest.
+For the rest of the paper we will use the convention that this associated graph has the edges of $F$ and \textit{all} vertices of of $\GG$, whether or not they are an endpoint of an edge in $F$, hence giving a spanning forest.

+\begin{remark} The notion of a $2$-weighted forest is a generalization of the \emph{edge-rooted forests} from \cite{KookLee2018}, where now multiple edge roots are allowed.
+In an earlier version of our paper we referred to these objects as \emph{2-edge-rooted forests} but we found the weighting terminology to be less cumbersome.
+The main new idea here is the parity condition $(C3)$, which ensures that in components of excess weight $2$, the edges carrying this excess weight are, in some sense, on opposite sides of the graph.
+We will see that this condition ensures that the associated multicomplex is pure. \end{remark}

-The parity condition on the path in $(C3)$ is to guarantee that we obtain an endpoint in each of the sets $A$ and $\ol{A}$.
-For a biconed graph $\G$ we let $\F(\GG)$ denote the set of all $2$-edge-rooted forests of $\GG$.
-We will use the observation from Remark~\ref{rem:active} to transfer the activity information as follows.
+For a biconed graph $\G$ we let $\F(\GG)$ denote the set of all $2$-weighted forests of $\GG$.
+In Lemma \ref{birooted} we saw that spanning trees can be encoded as birooted forests.
+Next we observe that birooted forests are encoded in $2$-weighted forests.
+Later we will see how the activity of a given spanning tree can be naturally read off in terms of the corresponding $2$-weighted forest.

 \begin{lemma} For any biconed graph $\G$ there is a bijection $\phi_2: \R(\GG) \rightarrow \F(\GG)$. \end{lemma}